Teaching & Learning Innovation Grant Partnership Program

-- Consult - As a first step, you must contact the Interim Director of the Center for Learning & Teaching, Tricia Clark at TKC3@psu.edu or (610) 396-6349 to schedule an exploratory meeting with one of our team members.
+- Consult - As a first step, you must contact the Director of the Center for Learning & Teaching, Dr. Daonian Liu at DZL5300@psu.edu or (610) 396-6189 to schedule an exploratory meeting with one of our team members.
 During this consultation, you will be asked to share the details of your proposal and to elaborate upon responses to questions listed on our Grant Partnership Planning Sheet.

-- Apply - After your initial consultation, complete and submit your application to Tricia Clark's office by December 5, 2014.
-E-mail the Application Form (see link below) to Tricia (TKC3@psu.edu) with the subject: TLI Grant Partnership Proposal.
+- Apply - After your initial consultation, complete and submit your application to Dr. Liu's office by December 5, 2015.
+E-mail the Application Form (see link below) to DZL5300@psu.edu with the subject: TLI Grant Partnership Proposal.

 The TLI Grant Partnership Program proposals will be evaluated by the TLI Advisory Board Committee on the following ten criteria:

 - Follows all application steps